Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Experiments

 \subsection{Ablation Studies}

-To answer {\bf RQ2}, we conduct experiments in various setups.
-As shown in \cref{fig_adaptive}, the performance is best when both VPA and aPID are used.
+We conduct experiments in various setups to better understand Marvel.
+As shown in Fig.~\ref{fig_adaptive}, the performance is best when both VPA and aPID are used.
 In contrast, if only VPA is used with traditional dual ascent during online finetuning, it significantly slows down safe online learning and takes a much longer time to reduce the cost.
 If only aPID is applied without VPA, the learning performance is very similar to naive policy finetuning, which struggles to improve due to the erroneous Q-estimations.
 We also evaluate the effectiveness of adaptive control in aPID, by comparing the performance between Marvel (VPA+aPID) and Marvel with aPID replaced by PID (VPA+PID).
-It can be seen from \cref{fig_adaptive} that the training curve for cost exhibits significant fluctuations without using aPID.
+In Fig.~\ref{fig_adaptive}, the training curve for cost exhibits significant fluctuations without using aPID.
 More critically, when the cost is close to the limit, PID cannot reduce its control strength.
-As a result, even if on average the cost of VPA+PID is close to the threshold, it is very frequent that the real-time cost exceeds the limit substantially, which is in fact not safe.
-Moreover, the inability to adjust the Lagrange multiplier promptly and appropriately affects the weight of reward and cost in policy updates, thereby influencing reward performance, as shown in the plots for CarCircle and HalfCheetah.
+As a result, even if on average the cost of VPA+PID is close to the threshold, it is very frequent that the real-time cost exceeds the limit substantially, which is in fact not safe. {aPID can adjust $\lambda$ more precisely, which directly affects how the policy balances reward and cost at every timestep.
+In contrast, a delayed or inaccurate adjustment of the Lagrange multiplier alters the relative weighting of reward and cost, thereby degrading reward performance, as observed in the CarCircle and HalfCheetah plots (Appendix~\ref{sec:more_ablations}).}

-We also provide additional ablation studies in the \cref{sec:more_ablations}, which can provide the following insights: 1) Applying VPA to both the pretrained reward and cost Q-functions achieves the best performance compared to applying VPA to only one of them, which is reasonable as both will be manipulated during offline learning to reduce the extrapolation errors.
-2) Marvel is robust to different qualities of the offline dataset.
-Regardless of the performance of the offline pretrained policy, Marvel can effectively finetune the policy while keeping the cost below the limit.
-3) Introducing the entropy term in VPA is very helpful to improve the policy performance in terms of reward, by encouraging explorations of high-entropy states.